Prolia® injection

-Prolia® injection is a brand of denosumab, which treats osteoporosis.
-Osteoporosis is a condition that weakens your bones, making them more susceptible to fractures.
+Prolia® injection is a brand of denosumab that treats osteoporosis.
+Osteoporosis weakens your bones, making them more susceptible to fractures.
 Xgeva® is another brand of denosumab that treats high calcium levels caused by cancer and prevents bone breaks.
-A healthcare provider will give you this injection in a hospital or clinic.
+A healthcare provider will administer this injection in a hospital or clinic.

 DENOSUMAB (den oh sue mab) slows bone breakdown.
-Prolia is used to treat osteoporosis in women after menopause and in men, and in people who are taking corticosteroids for 6 months or more.
-Xgeva is used to treat a high calcium level due to cancer and to prevent bone fractures and other bone problems caused by multiple myeloma or cancer bone metastases.
-Xgeva is also used to treat giant cell tumor of the bone.
+Prolia 60mg injection treats osteoporosis in women after menopause, in men, and in people who take corticosteroids for 6 months or more.
+Xgeva treats high calcium levels due to cancer and prevents bone fractures and other bone problems caused by multiple myeloma or cancer bone metastases.
+Xgeva also treats giant cell tumors of the bone.

 They need to know if you have any of these conditions: